Loading...

 Select the scheduled meeting you want to update, click icon, and select Manage Meeting.

 The Manage Recurring Meeting dialog box appears, prompting you to change your recurring meeting.
-Select the desired option and click Continue.
+Select the desired option: Manage this occurrence only, or Manage this occurrence and all future occurrences in this series, and click Continue.

 The Manage Meeting screen appears.
 Update the necessary changes and click Save to update the modified information.